Spenser Watkins: Washington Nationals

 On December 17, 2023, Watkins signed a minor league contract with the Washington Nationals.
 He had been close to a deal with a team in the KBO League but decided to stay stateside due to the impending birth of his daughter.
 Watkins made 25 appearances (23 starts) for the Triple–A Rochester Red Wings, compiling a 7–7 record and 4.56 ERA with 92 strikeouts across 118 1/3 innings pitched.
 He elected free agency following the season on November 4.

 TSG Hawks

 On November 6, 2024, Watkins signed with the TSG Hawks of the Chinese Professional Baseball League.
 On July 31, Watkins was involved in a benches-clearing incident against the CTBC Brothers after he hit Kun-yu Chiang with a pitch after allowing 4 home runs that game.
 Watkins was not suspended by the league, but was demoted to the minor leagues by the Hawks.
 In 15 starts for the Hawks, he compiled a 4-7 record and 5.11 ERA with 55 strikeouts across 75 2/3 innings pitched.
 Watkins was released by the team on August 9.

+On December 16, 2025, Watkins announced his retirement via his Instagram page.